-- b) The maximum allowable capital costs for facilities with a valid lease prior to June 30, 1999, shall be the capital cost as recognized (subject to limitations) by the Department on July 1, 1998. - c) Capital Cost-Dollar Limitation The Capital Cost Components will consist of: (1) Building insurance, (2) Building Depreciation, (3) Furniture and Equipment Depreciation, (4) Amortization of Organization and Pre-Operating Costs, (5) Mortgage Interest, (6) Rent on Facility and Grounds, (7) Equipment Rent and, (8) Return on Net Equity.
-The Capital Cost will be limited to \$12.01 per resident day for all participating nursing facilities.
-Beginning July 1, 2006 and annually thereafter, the capital cost limitation will be inflated by one/half the annual percentage of cost change from the previous year to the current year, calculated by using the Means Building Index for South Dakota. - 3.
-Leased Facility-maximum capital costs for a leased facility are limited to the following: - a) The maximum capital costs for facilities negotiating new leases and facilities renewing existing leases after June 30, 1999, is limited to the lower of actual costs or to the capital cost limitation per Section C, Provision Number 2.c.
-The capital cost components for computing the above limit shall consist of: (a) rent on facility/grounds and equipment; (b) building insurance; (c) building depreciation; (d) furniture and equipment depreciation; (e) amortization of organization and pre-operating costs; (f) capital related interest; and, (g) return on net equity.
+b) Capital Cost-Dollar Limitation The Capital Cost Components will consist of: (1) Building insurance, (2) Building Depreciation, (3) Furniture and Equipment Depreciation, (4) Amortization of Organization and Pre-Operating Costs, (5) Mortgage Interest, (6) Rent on Facility and Grounds, (7) Equipment Rent and, (8) Return on Net Equity.
+The Capital Cost will be limited to \$20.95 per resident day for all participating nursing facilities, effective July 1, 2023.
+Effective July 1, 2024, the capital cost limitation will be inflated 4.3 percent as provided for in the State legislative appropriation.
+The appropriation for the inflationary percentage adjustment is included as part of the annual appropriation act for the ongoing and current expenses of state government.
+The act is approved by the legislative appropriation committee, the legislature, and Governor.
+The state plan will be updated to incorporate the actual adjustments once the adjustments are officially determined by the state's legislature.

+1. Leased Facility-maximum capital costs for a leased facility are limited to the following:

+- a) The maximum capital costs is limited to the lower of actual costs or to the capital cost limitation per Section C, Provision Number 2.b.
+The capital cost components for computing the above limit shall consist of: (a) rent on facility/grounds and equipment; (b)building insurance; (c) building depreciation; (d) furniture and equipment depreciation; (e) amortization of organization and pre-operating costs; (f) capital related interest; and, (g) return on net equity.
 The capital cost items are allowable only if incurred and paid by the lessee.
-Capital costs will not be recognized in any other manner than as outlined in this section if incurred by the lessor (owner) and passed on to the lessee. - b) The maximum allowable for rental payment(s) for facilities negotiating a new lease and facilities renewing existing leases after June 30, 1999, are limited to the lower of actual lease costs or 70% of the average per diem cost of the capital costs for owner managed facilities, excluding hospital affiliated facilities.
+Capital costs will not be recognized in any other manner than as outlined in this section if incurred by the lessor (owner) and passed on to the lessee. - b) The maximum allowable for lease payment(s) for facilities negotiating a new lease and facilities renewing existing leases after June 30, 1999, are limited to the lower of actual lease costs or 70% of the average per diem cost of the capital costs for owner managed facilities, excluding hospital affiliated facilities.